Progressive, real-world learning. Online.

 To access your official course details for the year you started your degree, please visit the handbook

-Throughout this degree, you will acquire advanced engineering skills and the forward-thinking and entrepreneurial skills employers are looking for through the pursuit of specialised study.
+This course enhances your research, technical and problem-solving skills, and ability to design and professionally implement engineering projects as part of a team.
+You will acquire advanced engineering skills and the forward-thinking entrepreneurial skills employers are looking for through the pursuit of specialised study.

-This course is designed for those with a 3-year undergraduate degree; or membership of Engineers Australia (Engineering Technologist) or equivalent professional body.
+This course is designed for those with a three-year undergraduate degree; or membership of Engineers Australia (Engineering Technologist) or equivalent professional body.

-- 4 credit points from a chosen specialisation
+- Four (4) credit points from a chosen specialisation

 - Completion of STP050 Academic Integrity (0-credit point compulsory unit)